mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 On arrival, the Travellers will be under constant escort by at minimum one guard.
-They will be escorted from the landing pad to the terminal and pass through security checks, before being taken down to the first level security centre.
+They will be escorted from the landing pad to the terminal and pass through security checks, before being taken down to the first level security center.
 From there they will be taken down by elevator to the upper cell block level and a visitation room.
 The room is divided in two by a thick Perspex wall, with a microphone and speaker system to allow communication between the two sides.
 A locked hatch on one